Charles Pearson (British Army officer): Zulu war

-While the British suffered a heavy defeat at the Battle of Isandlwana, to the south-east at Inyanzani, No. 1 Column had repelled a Zulu advance, this engagement apparently included the first use of a Gatling gun by British forces.
-No. 1 Column was made up of 5,000 regular and Natal Native Contingent soldiers led by Pearson.
-They repelled a 6,000 strong Zulu attempt to stop the British advance to Ulundi.
+While the British suffered a heavy defeat at the Battle of Isandlwana, to the south-east at Battle of Inyezane, No. 1 Column had repelled a Zulu advance, this engagement apparently included the first use of a Gatling gun by British forces.
+No. 1 Column was made up of approximately 4,750 regular and Natal Native Contingent soldiers led by Pearson.
+The first division of No. 1 Column, approximately 2,758 men, repelled a 6,000 strong Zulu attempt to stop the British advance to Ulundi.
 Pearson had suffered minimal losses for 400 Zulu and he advanced 4 miles further towards their objective; Eshowe.
 Eshowe was originally planned to be a forward depot for a final advance towards Ulundi.
 This was thrown into doubt after the defeat at Isandlwana.
 Pearson received instructions from Lord Chelmsford stating "consider all my instructions cancelled and act in whatever manner you think most desirable in the interests of the column under your command."
-Pearson decided to dig-in and he ordered his column to build heavy fortifications around the garrison in preparation for a siege; the Siege of Eshowe had started.
+Pearson decided to dig-in and he ordered his column of approximately 1,694 men to build heavy fortifications around the garrison in preparation for a siege; the Siege of Eshowe had started.
 The siege lasted for 71 days until Chelmsford broke through to relieve them.
 For his actions throughout South Africa he was Mentioned in Despatches a further 10 times, and appointed a Companion of the Order of the Bath (CB) whilst he was still fighting, On 6 October 1879 he received a hero's welcome in his home town of Yeovil, the church bells were rung, he was greeted by the Mayor, who compared him with previous West Country heroes such as Drake, Grenville, Raleigh and Hawkins, and presented with a specially inscribed sword.
 The war was already somewhat controversial, the actions by Sir Bartle Frere and Lord Chelmsford which began it had not been specifically authorised by the British Government in advance, and the disaster at Isandlwana led to the defence of Eshowe by Pearson, and the famous action at Rorke's Drift being used to distract from the failure there.
 At this reception, Pearson defended the conduct of the war, and was supported by Sir Percy Douglas, who had preceded Chelmsford as the commander of British forces in South Africa.
 He was invested with the insignia of a Companion of the Bath by Queen Victoria at Windsor Castle on 8 December, and those of a Knight Commander of the Order of St Michael and St George (KCMG) on 11 December 1879, although this award was not actually gazetted until 19 December.